muhme/joomla-branches-tester/README.md

 * Joomla version number(s): Choose one or multiple versions; all versions are tested by default.
 * Test name(s): Choose one or multiple tests; all tests are executed by default.

-For example run the linter tests on three branches:
+For example run the linter tests on three Joomla instances:
 ```
 scripts/test 51 52 53 lint:css lint:js lint:testjs
 ```